lx4r/trips-map/trips_file_format.md

 # Trips file format

-The trips data should be provided in a TOML file with the following structure:
+The trips data should be provided in a TOML file with each trip represented by a `[[trips]]` section with the following structure:

 ```toml
 [[trips]]